-The final goal is to convince the traveller to book via your website and not elsewhere.
-That’s why you need to give the traveller the most pleasant booking experience possible on your website.
+The final goal is to convince the traveler to book via your website and not elsewhere.
+That’s why you need to give the traveler the most pleasant booking experience possible on your website.

 This is achieved by providing the internet user with a variety of information about your hotel website.
 Below are some elements that will help you to sell your rooms on your hotel website.

-Having a Booking Engine connected is mandatory when it comes to selling rooms on your hotel website.
+Connect a booking engine to your website, it is mandatory when it comes to selling rooms online

 To sell your rooms on your hotel website, you must have a booking engine connected to your site.
 There are different booking engines on the market, you must choose the one that best suits your activity and your needs.

 One of the most important elements for selling your rooms on a hotel website is to choose a quick, responsive booking engine to make it easy for your future customers to make a reservation.
 In other words, a booking engine has to be adapted to all available digital media.
 Indeed, the rise of mobile users accessing the internet means having a booking engine that’s compatible with mobile devices is absolutely essential.

-Your ability to track the customer’s journey from the moment they arrive on your website is key to improve the performance of your website and generate sales.
+Your ability to track the customer’s journey from the moment they arrive on your website is key to improving the performance of your website and generating sales.

 With tools like Google Analytics, you can track your visitors’ progress through your booking funnel, i.e. from their arrival on the website to the completion of the booking.
 To do this, you need to make sure you link your booking engine to your website.

 Ensure your Room Pages on your hotel website have all the relevant information